apitoolkit/apitoolkit-landing/index.md

   - - ppic:
 faqs:
   - q: What programming languages are supported?
-    a: "We support Golang, PHP, C#, Java, etc. If we don't support your language or framework, please drop a message.
-We can create one on demand quite quickly."
+    a: "Some services like the API testing does not need any SDK integration.
+But we have SDKs for multiple languages: Golang, PHP, C#, Java, etc. If we don't support your language or framework, please drop us a message at hello@apitoolkit.io.
+We can create one for you on-demand quite quickly."
   - q: Do my requests have to leave my server to APIToolkit Servers?
     a: "Only if you want to benefit from the API metrics and the logs explorer.
 You can also enjoy all the other functionality which don't depend on your API traffic."
-  - q: Can I prevent sending sensitive Data to APIToolkit?
+  - q: Can I prevent sending sensitive data to APItoolkit?
     a: "Yes.
 All our SDKs support redacting data.
-Simply specify the json path to the fields which you don't want the SDKs to forward to APIToolkit, and those fields will be stripped out/redacted before the data even leaves your servers.
+Simply specify the JSON path to the fields that you don't want the SDKs to forward to APItoolkit, and those fields will be stripped out/redacted before the data even leaves your servers.
 So we would never see them."
   - q: I really love what you're doing.
 How do I show support?
-    a: "Give a shout out on twitter or discord.
-We would also appreciate honest feedback about what we're building.
-And suggestions for what functionality you would love to see next."
+    a: "Give us a shout-out on X (Twitter) or Discord.
+We would also appreciate honest feedback about what we're building and suggestions for what functionality you would love to see next."
   - q: Will the SDKs slow down my backend?
     a: "It depends.
-Most SDKs stream data asynchronously via google pubsub streaming, so your requests will see almost zero change in performance.
-Except if you use PHP.
-Because PHP doesn't support async workflows by default.
-But if you have the GRPC extension installed in your PHP environment, the GRPC extension is used by pubsub to stream data asynchronously like in other languages.
+Most SDKs stream data asynchronously via google pubsub streaming, so your requests will see almost zero change in performance, except if you use PHP.
+PHP doesn't support async workflows by default but if you have the GRPC extension installed in your PHP environment, the GRPC extension is used by pubsub to stream data asynchronously like in other languages.
 Otherwise, you pay a very tiny performance hit to send data to google pubsub.
-But this performance hit is rarely noticable and usually under 5ms added to every request."
+But this performance hit is barely noticeable and usually under 5ms added to every request."
 ---

 ```=html